Rackham Spring/Summer Internship Grants for Bioscience Doctoral Students

-Though not required, it is recommended that students seeking an internship grant complete Phase 1 of the Biotech Career Exploration Program sponsored by the School of Medicine, the Fast Forward Medical Initiative, and the Office of Graduate and Postdoctoral Studies.
+Though not required, it is recommended that students seeking an internship grant complete Phase 1 of the Biotech Career Development Program sponsored by the School of Medicine, the Fast Forward Medical Initiative, and the Office of Graduate and Postdoctoral Studies.

 The deadline for submitting applications for a Rackham Internship Grant is February 1.
 Please allow 2 weeks of processing time.

 For further information contact Rackham’s Financial Aid and Fellowships Office.